Child Custody in New Jersey

-No aspect of any family action is more important or emotionally-charged than a custody dispute.
-The custody process can be prolonged and expensive, and often includes reports and testimony from mental health experts, the parties and other witnesses.
+No aspect of any family action is more important or emotionally charged than a custody dispute.
+The custody process can be prolonged and expensive and often includes reports and testimony from mental health experts, the parties, and other witnesses.
 A custody issue might involve anything from modifying a parenting time/visitation schedule to compelling the return of a child from out-of-state.
-Unfortunately, it may also involve abuse, neglect, violence or sexual assault.
-The Court must determine what custodial arrangement and decision making is in the best interest of a child or children.
+Unfortunately, it may also involve abuse, neglect, violence, or sexual assault.
+The Court must determine what custodial arrangement and decision-making are in the best interest of a child or children.

 There are two main aspects of custody: legal custody and physical/residential custody.
 Parties typically have joint legal custody, unless one parent is unfit due to extreme circumstances.
 Physical/residential custody can also be joint, whereby the child spends an equal amount of time with each parent.
 More routinely, physical/residential custody will be shared so that the child lives primarily with one parent and spends time with the other parent according to a fixed schedule.
 It is critical for parents to set aside their personal differences in order to effectively co-parent children and advance their best interests.
 Of course, this is easier said than done.

 As experienced family law attorneys, we are well-versed in the emotional turmoil that clients suffer during a custody dispute.
 We understand that these types of issues involve much more than zealous advocacy and good lawyering.
 Our clients rely on us to sympathetically explore every avenue available to protect their custody rights and their children’s best interests.
 Our work may include retaining a psychological expert to conduct a best interests evaluation, retaining a parenting coordinator to help clients co-parent with the child’s other parent, or litigating in Court.

 More About Child Custody and New Jersey's Legal Process